System Improvements

 Building the grid of the future

 To provide our customers with the reliable power they need and deserve, DTE is building a smarter, stronger, more resilient electric grid for a more electrified future.
-From fully automating our grid using smart devices, to strategically burying overhead wires, to strengthening our existing infrastructure, the work will reduce both the number and length of outages, while supporting the growth of our state and the communicates we serve.
+By fully automating our grid using smart devices, strengthening our infrastructure, rebuilding significant portions of the grid and trimming trees, we will reduce both the number and length of outages, while supporting the growth of our state and the communities we serve.

 Collage of people